Custom Detections

 Detection engineering tailored to your environment, threat model, and business logic.

-Your security environment is unique, and your detections should be too.
-Zaun's Forward Deployed Security Engineers (FDSEs) build custom detections that map directly to your infrastructure, workflows, and threat model.
+Your environment is unique, and your detections should be too.
+Ember's detection engineering builds custom detections that map directly to your infrastructure, workflows, and threat model, and adapts them at machine speed.

 How It Works

-- Discovery: Your FDSE reviews your environment, tooling, and existing coverage gaps
+- Discovery: Your FDE and Ember review your environment, tooling, and existing coverage gaps

-- Design: Detections are designed around your specific threat scenarios and business logic
+- Design: Your FDE shapes detections around your specific threat scenarios and business logic

-- Build: Custom detection rules are written, tested, and deployed to your Zaun instance
+- Build: Detection rules are written, tested, and deployed to your Zaun instance

 - Tune: Detections are refined over time to reduce noise and improve signal